Modding-Zaibatsu/tekkenmods-docs/files/en/Tekken_8/Basic_Information/Overview/Moveset/index.md

 - I believe `0x801E` property is used for playing mouth fog VFX on snowy/winter stages.
 Here, the frame value is 80, meaning it'll be applied on 80th frame of Kazuya's idle stance
 - Property `0x8611` and `0x8610` are for applying hand animations on right & left hands respectively.
 These values have parameters that are the animation indexes.
 And both of these properties are being applied instantly as soon as we cancel back into the idle stance (Frame: `0x8001`)
 - Lastly, we frame & property value both as 0, which indicate the end of the property list.
+- If starting frame value is `0x4XXX` then the property is executed every frame starting from Frame `XX`.
+E.g, `0x400A` would mean to start executing the property on every frame from 10th (0xA) frame and onwards

 # Hit Conditions
-Resource that is used to dictate which animations to apply on the opponent when an attack move connects, this deals with both the hit & block scenarios.
+Resource that is used to dictate which animations to apply on the opponent when an attack move connects, this deals with both the hit & block scenarios, while also navigating standing as well as airborne opponents.

+Note: When we say "standing" in context of reactions and hit conditions, please know that it means opponent that have their feet on the ground, which includes both standing and crouching states.

 ### Consists of
 - List of [Requirements](#requirement)
 - Damage